aws-solutions-library-samples/guidance-for-monitoring-and-optimizing-energy-usage-on-aws/README.md

 ## Next Steps

-This RL-based Energy Optimizatio model demonstrates value through optimizing the Economizer usage of the HVAC units based on `ZoneTemperature`, `ZoneHumidity`, `OutsideTemperature`, and `OutsideHumidity`.
+This RL-based Energy Optimization model demonstrates value through optimizing the Economizer usage of the HVAC units based on `ZoneTemperature`, `ZoneHumidity`, `OutsideTemperature`, and `OutsideHumidity`.
 When replaced with actual telemetry data of these 4 sensors, the RL agent has achieved up to 5% reduction in power needed to sustain the same comfort level comparing to ASHRAE Standard 90.1-2013 setting, as shown below.

 ![RL-Result](Image/rl-result.png)